 The English competency tests (TOEFL, IELTS, PTE A, etc.) are designed to give graduate program admissions committees some information to judge potential for success.
 A reasonable level of English competency (reading, listening, speaking, and writing) are important skills for student success in the nationally- competitive MSU graduate education environment.
 It is our collective responsibility to ensure, as best we can, the potential for success, by using these standard test scores, which are backed up with considerable research on reliability, in the admissions process.

-Applicants should have all test scores sent from the testing agency directly to Michigan State University; Office of Admissions; Hannah Administration Building; 426 Auditorium Road, Room 250; East Lansing, Michigan 48824-2604.
+Applicants should have all test scores sent from the testing agency directly to Michigan State University Most testing authorities are able to send scores electronically.
+In the rare case that a physical copy must be sent, it should be sent to; Office of Admissions; Hannah Administration Building; 426 Auditorium Road, Room 250; East Lansing, Michigan 48824-2604.

 Provisional admission status will continue until university minimum language proficiency requirements for English (regular admission proficiency) are attained.
 Provisionally admitted students are required to take the MSU English Language Test (MSUELT) upon arrival at MSU.
 The results of the MSU English Language Test determine whether students will: